Jerry Davitch: Collegiate head coach

-At the time, the Idaho football program had posted just four winning seasons in over four decades, and the last four head coaches had been fired after two to four seasons.
+At the time, Idaho football had posted just four winning seasons in over four decades, and the last four head coaches had been fired after two to four seasons.
 In addition, no Vandal head football coach had left with a winning record since 1928.
 Through the 1977 season, Idaho was a Division I football program in a Division II football conference.
 When the Big Sky was formed in 1963, Idaho intended to join for all sports except football, and continued to play as a "University Division" independent, which it did through 1964 with Dee Andros.
 At the time, there were six teams in the conference and one did not play football (Gonzaga), for only four conference games per year.
+Idaho had been a member of the Pacific Coast Conference (PCC) from 1922 through 1958, the conference's final football season.

-Idaho reluctantly agreed to conference play for the 1965 season, but maintained the upper tier status by filling their non-conference schedule with other University Division teams.
-After a weak schedule in 1966, when "Thunder Ray" McDonald led the nation in rushing, the program was temporarily downgraded by the NCAA in August 1967, but was elevated back to the University Division in July 1969, which was renamed "Division I" for the 1973 season.
-The Big Sky added two teams in 1970, and it became increasingly difficult for the Vandals to stay healthy through its non-conference games, then often fared poorly with reserves when conference play resumed.
+Idaho reluctantly agreed to conference play in the Big Sky for the 1965 season, but maintained the upper tier status by filling their non-conference schedule with other University Division teams.
+After a weak schedule in 1966, when "Thunder Ray" McDonald led the nation in rushing, the program was temporarily downgraded by the NCAA in August 1967, but was elevated back to the University Division in July 1969, renamed "Division I" prior to the 1973 season.
+The Big Sky added two teams in 1970, and it became increasingly difficult for the Vandals to stay healthy through its competitive non-conference games, then often fared poorly with reserves when conference play resumed.
 With the formation of Division I-AA in 1978, both Idaho and the Big Sky were moved to the new division for its first year, also Davitch's.